 Sheboygan, WI Dentist Dr. John Korolewski provides Sleep Apnea Dentistry services and treatment.
+Dr. Korolewski is a Diplomate of the American Board of Dental Sleep Medicine.
+He works with Sleep Physicians providing oral appliance therapy for obstructive sleep apnea.
 It is estimated that as many as 22 million adults in the U.S. have obstructive sleep apnea (OSA), a sleep disorder which causes them to stop breathing up to hundreds of times a night for anywhere from a few seconds to more than a minute.
 Signs and symptoms of sleep apnea include snoring, teeth grinding/clenching, lack of energy, morning headaches, frequent nocturnal urination, depression, excessive daytime sleepiness, nighttime gasping/choking and gastroesophageal reflux (GERD).

 If left untreated, sleep apnea is a potentially life-threatening condition that can increase the risk for serious health problems from congestive heart failure, stroke, high blood pressure, heart disease and obesity.
 In addition, poor sleep quality leads to poor quality of life.